byjg/xmlnuke/README.md

         /**
-         * useCache determines if the XMLNuke will store your in page in a cache or not.
+         * useCache determines if the XMLNuke will store your page in a cache or not.
-         * XMLNuke can store in the StaticArray, FileSystem, MemCached and you can configure other storage.
+         * By default XMLNuke can store in the StaticArray, FileSystem, MemCached.
+         * You can configure your own cache strategy by implementing the interface
+         * ICacheStorage.
          */
         public function useCache()
         {